-Orphan Drugs.
-An orphan drug is considered a specialty medication that has been developed to treat a rare medical condition.
-The Food and Drug Administration (FDA) closely regulates medications with orphan drug status and supports the research and development of these products.
-Orphan drugs must be prior authorized and medically necessary.
+Orphan Tier Medications.
+An orphan medication is considered a specialty medication that has been developed to treat a rare medical condition.
+The Food and Drug Administration (FDA) closely regulates medications with orphan medication status and supports the research and development of these products.
+Orphan medications must be prior authorized and medically necessary.